spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 terraform plan
 ```

-You will see the following output for Azure.
+Terraform will display the following output for Azure.
 ```shell
 Plan: 6 to add, 0 to change, 0 to destroy.
 ```

-For other AWS and GCP, you will see one less resource created.
+For other AWS and GCP, Terraform will create one less resource.
 ```shell
 Plan: 5 to add, 0 to change, 0 to destroy.
 ```